Cumulocity-IoT/apama-lambdas/README.md

 limitations under the License.
 --->
 # <a id="intro"></a>Lambdas
+This is a library that adds lambdas to [Apama](http://www.apamacommunity.com/).

-Lambdas in EPL are closely based on Arrow Functions in JavaScript.
+Lambdas in EPL (Apama's programming language) are closely based on Arrow Functions in JavaScript.
 They are inline actions that manipulate one or more provided values, implicitly returning the result.
 ```javascript
 action<any> returns any multiplyBy10:= Lambda.function1("x => x * 10");